Friday Morning Briefing

 Exclusive: Baidu, JD.com to join others investing $12 billion in China Unicom - sources

-General Electric reported a 12 percent drop in revenue for the second quarter, as weakness in its energy connections business offset strength in renewables and power units. here
+General Electric reported a 12 percent drop in revenue for the second quarter, as weakness in its energy connections business offset strength in renewables and power units.

 Germany's Siemens moved to distance itself from a Crimean sanctions scandal, saying it would halt deliveries of power equipment to Russian state-controlled customers and review supplies to Russian subsidiaries.